Simply Modbus Slave 2.1

 Save and Restore Configurations

-The configuration file is saved in csv format (comma separated values) and appears line this in notepad...
+The configuration file is saved in tabbed text format (tab separated values) and appears like this in notepad...

 1st column contains descriptions, 2nd column contains